Thank you! Your submission has been received!

 Autism in Adults

-Estimated Prevalence: Around 2.18% of adults in the US are autistic according to the CDC.
+Estimated Prevalence: Around 2.21% of adults in the US (an estimated 5.4 million individuals aged 18 and older) are identified on the autism spectrum.

-Gender Disparity: Autism prevalence is higher in men than women.
+Gender Disparity: Identified autism prevalence continues to be diagnosed at significantly higher rates in adult men than in adult women.

 Top States with Autism Prevalence (US)